OpenVoiceOS/OVOS-skills-store/readme.md

 This is OpenVoiceOS' Skill Store, where OVOS community developers can submit their skills.
 It's also where the OVOS dev team hosts our own skills!

+setting up your own marketplace is as easy as forking this repository!

+## Submitting a skill

 Submitting a Skill is easy, and relatively painless, though a few steps need to be completed before your Skill can be accepted:

 1. You must create a JSON file for your Skill.
 Learn more about the [skill.json specification](https://openvoiceos.github.io/ovos-technical-manual/skill_json/)